 Consultations and Treatments

-Many plans partially reimburse consultation fees for podiatrist evaluations addressing foot pain, joint prevention, and posture correction.
+Many insurance plans cover part of the consultation fees with a podiatrist, including evaluations for foot pain, joint problem prevention, and posture correction.

 Specialized Care: Ingrown Toenails, Plantar Warts, Diabetic Foot Care